 Applying for the Google Ad Grant is really a two-part process.
 The first part involves having your website checked.
 That way, you don’t waste time setting up your Ad Grants account when your website actually needs a lot of work to be considered high-quality.

 Let’s not strictly talk about how poor websites can negatively impact the program and your ad performance.
-Instead, let’s take a look at the brighter side of meeting the Google Ad Grant requirements!
+Instead, let’s take a look at the brighter side of following the Google Ad Grants website policy!

 A high-quality website will help you: